Found 644 UK NGOs working in Brazil

 Fondation CHANEL aims for all women and adolescent girls to be free to shape their own destinies; it strives to achieve maximum impact by centring the needs of women with overlapping vulnerabilities.
 It pursues grant-making through the thematic pillars of: (i) safety; (ii) economic and social autonomy; and (iii) climate resilience by partnering with organisation in the UK and internationally.

-Work in Guatemala, Vietnam, United States, Tunisia, Thailand, Tanzania, Switzerland, Spain, Singapore, Senegal, Puerto Rico, Peru, Nigeria, Netherlands, Nepal, Morocco, Mexico, Madagascar, South Korea, Jordan, Japan, Italy, India, Hong Kong, Honduras, Haiti, Greece, Germany, France, Egypt, Ecuador, Côte d'Ivoire, Colombia, China, Burkina Faso, Brazil, Bolivia and Belgium
+Work in Brazil, Vietnam, United States, Tunisia, Thailand, Tanzania, Switzerland, Spain, Singapore, Senegal, Puerto Rico, Peru, Nigeria, Netherlands, Nepal, Morocco, Mexico, Madagascar, South Korea, Jordan, Japan, Italy, India, Hong Kong, Honduras, Haiti, Guatemala, Greece, Germany, France, Egypt, Ecuador, Côte d'Ivoire, Colombia, China, Burkina Faso, Bolivia and Belgium

 |